abruzzi/data-fetching-patterns-in-react/README.md

 I would like to discuss the traditional code splitting techniques, as well as parallel requests when possible by restructuring your component hierarchy, and then talk about Static Site Generation and the new Server-Side Rendering (with React Server Component), and how to use these techniques together to achieve a better user experience.

-I think the best way to talk about these concepts is through a concrete example, but I also don't want to make it too tedious and complicated just to set up the context.
-So I’ll start with something simple and make it slightly more realistic gradually.
-Also, I don’t want to bore you with too many code snippets, especially for the styling part (I’m using tailwindcss for the UI, and if you have used it before, you know how long the code snippet could be in a React component.
-If you want to see the whole details, I have hosted them in this repo, and this one for the server side rendering)
+I believe discussing these concepts through a straightforward example is the best approach.
+I aim to start simply and then introduce more complexity in a manageable way.
+I also plan to keep code snippets, particularly for styling (I'm utilizing TailwindCSS for the UI, which can result in lengthy snippets in a React component), to a minimum.
+For those interested in the complete details, I've made them available in this repository, with server-side rendering details in another repository.

+It's important to note that the techniques we're covering are not exclusive to React or any specific frontend framework or library.
+I've chosen React for illustration purposes due to my extensive experience with it in recent years.
+However, principles like code splitting and server-side rendering are applicable across frameworks like Angular or Vue.
+The examples I'll share are common scenarios you might encounter in frontend development, regardless of the framework you use.

 Alright, let’s dive into the example we’re going to use throughout the article, a `Profile` page.